Average Cost of Car Insurance in Maryland

 blueCheck icon

-Maryland car insurance costs range from $1,030 to $5,081 per year depending on your chosen coverage, driving profile and location.
+Maryland car insurance costs range from $1,030 to $5,081 per year based on your coverage, driving profile and location.

 blueCheck icon